unbywyd/tsdiapi-socket.io/README.md

 ### Define a WebSocket Controller

-Create a controller to handle WebSocket events:
+Create a controller to handle socket events:

 ```typescript
 import {